-Course is designed for law enforcement officer students who need skills to function successfully by taking an interdisciplinary approach.
+The course is designed for law enforcement officer students who need skills to function successfully by taking an interdisciplinary approach.
 The course examines aspects of safety, physical, legal, professional, and psychological issues confronting students in law enforcement today, providing insightful and tactically correct responses to the common problems law enforcement officers face.
-Course includes practical training exercises.
+The course includes practical training exercises.